 Age is another important factor in steak quality.
 Younger steaks are more tender and flavorful than older cuts of meat.
 Because of this, most Prime and Choice steaks come from steers 1 to 3 years in age.
 Steak age is usually determined by the color of the meat, as steaks turn a deeper, darker color as they age.

 The “Other” 5 USDA Beef Grades

 The two medium grades – Standard and Commercial – result in lower quality cuts.
-For steaks, these cuts are usually left unlabelled, or get turned into ground beef.
-Many stores will sell unlabelled Standard or Commercial grade steaks under in-house labels, which is why it’s so important to keep an eye out for the USDA seal.
+For steaks, these cuts are usually left unlabeled, or get turned into ground beef.
+Many stores will sell unlabeled Standard or Commercial grade steaks under in-house labels, which is why it’s so important to keep an eye out for the USDA seal.

 Cattle that receive one of the lowest three grades – Utility, Cutter, and Canner – are used for cheaper ground beef, hot dogs, or pet food.
 Luckily, steaks of this grade are rarely (if ever) sold by grocery stores, butchers, or wholesalers.

 Any of the five lower grades should be avoided when purchasing steaks.